CloudCannon/Hugo-conf-2022/content/sponsorship.md

       these rules.</p><p>Harassment includes:</p><ul><li>Offensive comments
-      related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion</li><li>Unwelcome comments regarding a person&rsquo;s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.</li><li>Deliberate
-      misgendering or use of &lsquo;dead&rsquo; or rejected names</li><li>Gratuitous or off-topic sexual images or behaviour in spaces where they&rsquo;re not appropriate</li><li>Physical contact and simulated physical contact (eg, textual descriptions like &ldquo;*hug*&rdquo; or &ldquo;*backrub*&rdquo;) without consent or after a request to stop.</li><li>Threats of violence</li><li>Incitement of violence towards
+      related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, or religion</li><li>Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.</li><li>Deliberate misgendering or use of ‘dead’ or rejected names</li><li>Gratuitous or off-topic sexual images or behaviour in spaces where they’re not appropriate</li><li>Physical contact and simulated physical contact (eg, textual descriptions like “*hug*” or “*backrub*”) without consent or after a request to stop.</li><li>Threats of violence</li><li>Incitement of violence towards
       any individual, including encouraging a person to commit suicide or to engage in self-harm</li><li>Deliberate intimidation</li><li>Stalking or